VLsI: Verbalized Layers-to-Interactions from Large to Small Vision Language Models: Introduction

 Traditional approaches to address these constraints often involve adding specialized modules~\cite{lee2024moai} or modifying model architectures~\cite{lee2024phantom}.
 However, these methods introduce significant engineering complexity and can lead to compatibility issues during deployment, particularly for on-device applications where low-latency and memory efficiency are paramount.
 Furthermore, recent evaluations using benchmarks like MM-Vet~\cite{yu2023mm} and MMMU~\cite{yue2023mmmu} reveal that these structural modifications still struggle with advanced visual reasoning tasks.
 This raises the question: \textit{Can we achieve a similar or superior level of performance without scaling, merging, or architectural changes?}

 To address this, we introduce \vlsi\textbf{VLsI}: \textbf{V}erbalized \textbf{L}ayer\textbf{s}-to-\textbf{I}nteractions, a new VLM family that leverages an innovative, natural language-based distillation process to efficiently transfer knowledge from large to small VLMs.
 Unlike traditional distillation methods, which often directly imitate outputs from a larger model, \vlsi VLsI introduces a layer-wise approach where each intermediate layer generates verbal responses in natural language space, enhancing interpretability and alignment with larger models.
-This is achieved through a three-step process: (1) the \textit{verbalization step}, which uses ``verbalizers'' to project intermediate features into the language space, making them interpretable as text-based responses; (2) the \textit{interaction step}, which performs adaptive layer matching to align the reasoning progression between large and small VLMs; and (3) the \textit{reinforcement step}, which finetunes the distilled VLMs for task-specific instruction-following responsiveness.
+This is achieved through a three-step process: (1) the \textit{verbalization step}, which uses ``verbalizers'' to project intermediate features into the language space, making them interpretable as text-based responses; (2) the \textit{interaction step}, which performs adaptive layer matching to align the reasoning progression between large and small VLMs; and (3) the \textit{SFT step}, which finetunes the distilled VLMs for task-specific instruction-following responsiveness.

 Our experiments validate \vlsi VLsI's effectiveness across ten challenging benchmarks, demonstrating significant performance gains of 11.0\% (2B model) and 17.4\% (7B model) over GPT-4V.
 Notably, these improvements are achieved without increasing model size, merging modules, or modifying the architecture.
-Our contributions are as follows:
+Our contributions are as:

-\begin{itemize} \item We introduce \vlsi VLsI, a new VLM family that applies natural language-based, layer-wise distillation, offering a scalable solution to high-performing yet efficient-scale VLMs without requiring scaling or structural changes. \item \vlsi VLsI achieves high performance without adding extra modules or architectural modifications, making it a practical and deployable solution for on-device applications in resource-constrained environments. \item \vlsi VLsI is easy to implement and adaptable across different model architectures, showing significant gains not only with Qwen2-VL but also with LLaVA-OV, where it achieves a 19.7\% improvement in 2B and 7B model sizes (Qwen2-VL), and a 34.5\% improvement in 0.5B and 7B model sizes (LLaVA-OV) on challenging benchmarks like MMB, MM-Vet, and MMMU. \end{itemize}
+\begin{itemize} \item We introduce \vlsi VLsI, a new VLM family that applies natural language-based, layer-wise distillation, offering a scalable solution to high-performing yet efficient-scale VLMs without requiring scaling or structural changes. \item We present sampling distribution-based dynamic layer matching before distillation, in order to address the layer number gap between large and small VLMs. \item \vlsi VLsI is easy to implement and adaptable across various model architectures, making it practical and deployable for real-world applications. \end{itemize}

-This work not only advances the state of VLMs in a computationally efficient manner but also sets a precedent for deploying high-performing, low-complexity models in real-world applications, bringing us a step closer to scalable, practical artificial intelligence.